 This is the first of over 5,000 cases claiming that Monsanto knows that glyphosate, the world’s common weed killer, causes cancer, but has deliberately hidden that information.
-[Editor’s note: As of the end of July 2018, the number of both state and federal U.S lawsuits has risen to 8000].
+[Editor’s note: As of March 2019, the number of both state and federal U.S lawsuits has risen to over 11,000].
 Johnson’s case was fast-tracked to trial due to the severity of his illness.
 According to a deposition from his doctor, by January of this year his body was 80% covered in lesions.
 He says that Johnson is unlikely to survive past 2020.

 This is a major development, and the first trial linking glyphosate to cancer.
 Johnson’s lawyers focused on proving that Monsanto (recently acquired by Bayer AG) deliberately suppressed evidence that Roundup causes cancer.
 If you’ve been following The Truth About Cancer, this is not new information.

 But in case you haven’t, here’s what you need to know:

 Glyphosate, the primary active ingredient in Roundup, is the most widely-used herbicide on the planet.
 More than 300 million pounds of glyphosate are used every year on U.S. farms alone.

 Glyphosate strips plants and soil of nutrients, and in the past 40 years, tens of millions of acres have been saturated and destroyed by glyphosate and Roundup.
 Since its introduction in 1974, over 9 million tons of Roundup have been sprayed on fields worldwide.